The Chromatic Symmetric Function for Unicyclic Graphs: Definitions and preliminaries

+We now recall the star-expansion algorithm introduced in \cite{AMOZ23}, which formalizes the recursive construction of $\mathbf{X}_G$ in the star-basis described above.
 We call the output of the star-expansion algorithm the \defn{DNC-tree}.
 Using the DNC-tree, the authors in \cite{AMOZ23} demonstrated how to write the star-expansion of $\mathbf{X}_G$.
 We first introduce some notation.
 Let $\iota(H)$ and $\iota(G)$ denote the number of isolated vertices of the graphs $H$ and $G$, respectively.
 Let $\lambda(H)$ be the partition whose parts correspond to the orders of the connected components of $H$.

 \begin{theorem}[\cite{AMOZ23}] For every simple graph $G$, let $\mathcal{T}(G)$ be a DNC-tree obtained from the star-expansion algorithm, and let $L(\mathcal{T}(G))$ be the multiset of leaf labels of $\mathcal{T}(G)$.
 Then